biodati/biodati.com.hugo/README.md

 This is the [tutorial](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3&index=1) that I followed for Hugo

-IMPORTANT NOTE: For some reason I cannot push the theme up to github, so you may have to do a git clone from the [terrassa theme github](https://github.com/danielkvist/hugo-terrassa-theme) into the theme folder.
-It may easier to just pull the `_default/` files out and put them into the root site instead of the theme.

 ### Usage
 To run the site, use `hugo server -D` instead of `hugo server` in the root folder (it will not work anywhere else)